https://indianmasterminds.com

 The key is not a fixed timetable but fixed goals,” he said.
 “For example, finishing a subject in a week or a month.
 If you miss a day, you put in double the effort the next day and reach the target.”

 His preparation included structured mock tests such as Prelims programmes, along with continuous revision and answer-writing practice.
-He also chose Anthropology as his optional subject, a crucial component of the UPSC Mains examination.
+He chose Anthropology as his optional subject, a crucial component of the UPSC Mains examination.
+His mentor, senior IPS officer Mahesh M. Bhagwat, also played a crucial role in preparing him for his personality development round.

 By CSE 2025, his third attempt, he cleared Prelims, Mains, and the Interview for the first time, securing AIR 7.